qianngli/MCNet/README.md

- This is an implementation of  Mixed  2D/3D Convolutional Network (MCNet) for Hyperspectral Image Super-Resolution on PyTorch If you use it in your projects, please consider citing this paper.
+ ##MCNet: This is an implementation of  Mixed  2D/3D Convolutional Network (MCNet) for Hyperspectral Image Super-Resolution on PyTorch
+ If you use it in your projects, please consider citing this paper.

  ====================================================================================================